-No one knows the hundreds of factors Google uses to rank search results.
+Google uses hundreds of factors to rank search results.
 That’s a problem when you’re trying to create content that outranks the competition.

 You shouldn’t lose hope though.
 While you cannot glean the exact factors and how they’re weighed, you can still find out what Google values by looking at the results.